jaebungs/gallery-with-admin/README.md

 ### Learning outcome
 1. I was not using react state properly...
 Why did I think I have to get data everytime?
 I just had to update state and make sure firebase is updated. => reduced code.
+2. It's my firs time using any kind of authentification system.
+Learning some security problems such as
+session , local storage (Cross-Site-Scripting attack), cookies (but not very secure).